Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Results and observations

 \section{Results and observations}

-The R7 line daylong frequency recording, shown in Fig. \ref{fig-allan} (bottom), reveals the standard deviation of frequency determination of $1,6\,$kHz.
-The Allan deviations, in Fig. \ref{fig-allan} (top), have the bottom of $4,8\times10^{-13}$ for $\tau = 64500\,$s and entire (non-overlapping) curve generally fits below $5\times10^{-12}$, which translates to $0,94\,$kHz.
+The R7 line frequency recording, shown in Fig.~\ref{fig-allan} (b), reveals the standard deviation of frequency determination of $0,5\,$kHz.
+The overlapping Allan deviations, in Fig.~\ref{fig-allan} (a), reach the bottom of $8\times10^{-13}$ for $\tau \approx 1800\,$s and the entire curve fits below $1.6\times10^{-12}$, which translates to $0,3\,$kHz.
+The frequency recording is compensated for the pressure shifts and also for slight drifts ($0.05\,$Pa/hr) in the pressure measurement we observed during the measurement.
+Further investigation is needed here.

-The summary of selected line centers measured so far, displayed in Tab \ref{tab_data}, reveals approximately fourtyfold improvement in the uncertainty of the center frequency determination compared to \cite{Swann2005}.
-For the present data, the $25\,$kHz uncertainty were stated uniformly across the spectrum.
-This qualified estimate took into account the observed spread of values with repeated measurement of individual lines ($\approx5\,$kHz), the uncertainty of the fitting function ($\approx3\,$kHz), residual zero-offset or profile background ($\approx3\,$kHz), pressure shift unaccounted for ($\approx2\,$kHz) and additional safety margin reserved for potential systematic effects in, e.g., the degree of purity of HCN gas, in-homogeneous density of the HCN gas in the cell and other phenomena, unknown in this period of the research.
+The line centers measured so far and extrapolated to zero pressure using the previously published pressure coefficients\cite{Swann2005}, displayed in Tab \ref{tab_data}, reveals approximately fourtyfold improvement in the uncertainty of the center frequency determination compared to \cite{Swann2005}.
+For the present data, the $25\,$kHz ($40\,$kHz) uncertainty were stated uniformly.
+This qualified estimate took into account uncertainty in pressure coefficients and pressure measurement($\approx10\,$kHz), the observed spread of values with repeated measurement of individual lines ($\approx5\,$kHz), the uncertainty of the fitting function ($\approx3\,$kHz), residual zero-offset or profile background ($\approx3\,$kHz), residual offsets an drifts in the harmonic detection analogue control ($\approx3\,$kHz), and additional (large) safety margin for potential systematic effects in, e.g., the degree of purity of HCN gas, in-homogeneous density of the HCN gas in the cell, and other phenomena unknown in this period of the research.
+The uncertainty was increased for lines R2, R3 (40kHz) due to observed distortion in the profile, which we attribute to residual spectroscopic features in close vicinity of the measured line.
 Further investigation is required before the complete atlas will be issued.
-For the comparison with the previously published measurement, we used the calculated frequencies and the uncertainties of its determination from\,\cite{Swann2005}.
+For the comparison with the previously published measurement, we used the calculated frequencies, their uncertainties, and pressure shifts from\,\cite{Swann2005}.